notdulain/Kontrakt/README.md

 ![Preview](public/backend.png)

-just to verify, open http://localhost:8080 in your browser. if you see something other than an error, you're golden!
+just to verify, open http://localhost:8080 in your browser. if you see something other than an error, you're good to go!

 ## 🧪 The Grand Finale: Running Tests